Pandyanda Belliappa

 Pandyanda I. Belliappa (or Pandianda I. Belliappa) was a Gandhian, a freedom fighter and politician from the erstwhile state of Coorg.

 Freedom struggle

 Belliappa entered politics in 1921 as a member of the Coorg Planters' Association.
-He later joined the Congress Party and became one of its prominent members.
+He later joined the Congress Party and became one of its members.
 A staunch Gandhian, satyagrahi and freedom fighter he courted arrest during the freedom struggle.

 His wife Pandyanda Seethamma Belliappa was also a freedom fighter who courted arrest.
 He was also the editor of a periodical called the 'Kodagu'.
-At his invitation, Mahatma Gandhi, his secretary Mr. Thakkar, the President of the Dalit Sangha, a German journalist, Miss Jamnalal Bajaj and others came to Gonikoppal in Coorg.
+At his invitation, Mahatma Gandhi, his secretary Thakkar, the President of the Dalit Sangha, a German journalist, Miss Jamnalal Bajaj and others came to Gonikoppal in Coorg.

 Coorg state

 In 1952, he separated from the Congress along with others and fought the Coorg state elections as independents while floating a new party called the Takkadi ('justice scales') party.
 The issue they fought against was the proposed merger of Coorg with Mysore.
 They lost the elections to the Congress, led by C M Poonacha, but won nine of the Assembly seats.
 The Takkadi party was a dominant political force and voice in Coorg with its anti-merger plank.